nomad-coe/matid/docs/docs/reference/sbc.md

   - vdw: van Der Waals radii from DOI:10.1039/C3DT50599E
   - vdw_covalent: preferably van Der Waals radii, covalent if vdw not defined.
+- `seed(int)` - The seed that is used for random number generation.

 **Returns**: